aap/fpdpga/README.md

 pulse after some time.
 Instead of pulses I use clock enables, and delays are implemented by a counter synchronized to the 50MHz system clock.

+## Peripherals

+The PDP-6 and KA10 both have their respective TTY, PTR and PTP interaces simulated.
+In addition we have the type 340 display and spacewar consoles.

+The next steps will be DECtape (both 551 and TD10) and a disk to actually get some operating systems running.

 ## Boards

 Right now only the DE0-Nano-SoC is supported.